-Whether you are ready to apply for a new job or not, updating your CV regularly to reflect the progression of your skills, responsibilities and successes is a sensible long-term career management policy.
-After all, you service your car no less than once a year, so why not update your CV and online profiles at least as often?
+Whether you’re ready to apply for a new job or not, taking the time to update your resume regularly to reflect your skill development, responsibilities and successes makes sense as part of your long-term career management.
+After all, you service your car at least once a year, so why not update your resume and online social profiles at least as often?

 Ongoing skills development

 Not sure how to develop your skills?
 Ongoing skills development can be achieved in many ways, from formal courses to volunteering to take on additional responsibilities in your existing job.
-You could seek a mentor, ask your boss for stretch opportunities, or become involved in a project.
+You could look for a mentor, ask your manager for more opportunities or access to more advanced projects.

 Remember, your dream job could be out there now.
-An annual service of your CV and online profiles will ensure they’re representative of your exact skill base and abilities at this point in time, making them current and effective resources.
+A regularly updated resume and online profile will ensure they’re representative of your current skill base and abilities, making them current and effective resources.